sqlxpert/10-minute-aws-client-vpn/README.md

     The disclosure for the AWS client indicates that AWS collects usage data.
     I do not know whether OpenVPN also collects data.

- 6. Import your configuration file to the client.
+ 6. Import your edited configuration file to the client.

  7. Use the client to connect to the VPN.

- 8. Add an EC2 instance to the `FromClientSampleSecGrp` security group or, if you don't use SSH to access EC2 instances, create a similar security group that allows traffic from VPN clients, on the port of your choice.
+ 8. Add `FromClientSampleSecGrp` to an EC2 instance or, if you don't use SSH, create and add a security group that accepts traffic from VPN clients on the port of your choice.

  9. Test.
 On your local computer, run: